KilledByAPixel/OS13k/README.md

  - OS13k automatically checks localStorage and display popups for new trophies and songs from other games
  - This is possible because all JS13k games share the same local storage!
 Pretty cool right?
  - You can test locally by pasting your trophy code into the OS13k's console app
- - *Don't spam the trophy system, lets agree to a max of 10 trophies per game*

 ### System Calls
 - The OS13k object is set in your program after load, if you need it on load use parent.OS13k